ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ### osu!

 The name of the game `osu!` is **never capitalised**, even if it is the first word in the sentence.

-If `osu!` is the last word in the sentence, add a period (or the appropriate punctuation marks) immediately following `osu!`.
+If `osu!` is the last word in the sentence, do **not** add a punctuation mark at the end of said sentence.
-For example:

-- `The welcome.wav file says, "Welcome to osu!."`

-Any words following `osu!`, if not divided by a blank space, should not be capitalised.
+Any words following `osu!`, if not divided by a blank space, should **not** be capitalised.
-If they are divided by a blank space, they must be capitalised if they are proper nouns.
+If they are divided by a blank space, they must be capitalised if it is a proper noun.
 For example:

 - `osu!
 Tournaments`